Skip to the main content.

 6. Create a sitemap for search engines

 Be sure you have an XML site map and robots text file to help search engines index your new website.
 Your web developer may also submit your sitemap to search engines to speed up the indexing process.
-And if you change or add pages, be sure you update your sitemap.
-There are plugins that can do this for you automatically.

 7. Optimize pages, even after you launch

-Start with page meta tags.
-Each page should have a unique title and meta description.
 A meta description is a short description of the type of information a user can expect to find on your web page.

 Ready to launch!

 Now that you’ve prepared your new website for the world, it’s time to launch.
 Remember, it may take a couple of days before everyone sees your new website, depending on your DNS and time to propagate throughout the internet.
-Be sure you test your work after the launch, including some of the page redirects from your old site.
+Be sure you test your work and continue optimization after the launch, including some of the page redirects from your old site.

 Smart New Year Checklist for Your Website and Blog